izzyluuuuh/izzyluuuuh/README.md

   I'm always looking for new challenges and opportunities to learn and grow as a developer.
   \
-  I am currently and particularly interested in creating user-friendly and visually appealing web applications and mobile applications.
+  I am currently and particularly interested in creating user-friendly and visually appealing web applications.

 - My fav pastime is listening to music; i listen to music and do nothing.